Do I actually have knotweed?

 • Red bistort

 Online photos alone are often unreliable.
 The leaf structure for example of some of these plants is similar in colour and shape, but look closer and distinct differences can help with correct identification.
-Below shows the distinct characteristics of the knotweed leaves:
+Below shows the distinct characteristics of knotweed – in particular its leaves:

 Close up of knotweed leaves